RPPA Reverse Phase Protein Array Services

 Reverse Phase Protein Arrays (RPPAs) are planar arrays of printed cell and tissue lysates.
 Using RPPAs, changes of protein levels and their activation status (e.g. phospho-signaling) can be detected in numerous cell and tissue sources, e.g. cancer.
 The miniaturized array and direct immunoassay format (based on the Zeptosens platform) facilitate efficient and comprehensive analyses of cellular signaling networks for hundreds of proteins and samples in parallel with low sample consumption.

 New!
 Through careful testing via DigiWest and Western blotting, we have significantly expanded our core repertoire of well-validated RPPA antibodies.
-The result is a list of 500+ antibodies, which you can now use to fully customize your list of analytes.
+The result is a list of 500+ antibodies for fresh samples and of 60+ antibodies for FFPE samples, which you can now use to fully customize your list of analytes.
 Or you simply rely on 50+ pre-defined pathway panels.
-Just contact us to get the list.
+Just contact us to get the lists.

 - Established technology, proven to add value